For Institutions

 An interactive walkthrough.

 Two short walkthroughs that follow the actual portal.
-The first covers a routine monthly signing session — what the portal serves most often.
-The second covers the one-time setup that happens once when an institution joins.
-The YubiKey to the right is the action prop: when a step asks for a touch, touch the gold contact.
+The first covers a routine monthly signing session, which is what the portal serves most often.
+The second covers the setup that happens once when an institution joins.
+The YubiKey to the right is part of the demonstration: when a step asks for a touch, touch the gold contact.

 Waiting for your touch